OMNIALowCode/omnia3/docs/pages/omnia3/Modeler/omnia3_modeler_developingbehaviours.md

 Now to verify and test your changes, you need to start a _HTTP server_ by pressing `F5` or the `"Run"` button on the left panel.
 This has the same result as the _HTTP server_ you start when using Remote UI, so don't forget to save the HTTP Port it returns.

-To access your local application, navigate to `localhost:5000` and follow the steps ["Once you have the HTTP server running" section](#6.2-initializing-the-development-environment).
+To access your local application, navigate to `localhost:5000` and follow the steps in ["Once you have the HTTP server running" section](#6.2-initializing-the-development-environment).

 This allows you to locally debug and code any OMNIA Platform application UI Behaviour, use breakpoints and _IntelliSense_ that supports entity and platform properties and variables.